← Back to Blog

 I should ask before starting."

-Tools like Notion AI can help you maintain a running design brief library — drafting, tagging, and linking briefs to Figma files and project notes automatically.
+The clarifying questions alone are worth it.
+You will often catch scope assumptions that would have caused a revision cycle two weeks in.
+Tools like Notion AI can help you maintain a running design brief library — drafting, tagging, and linking briefs to Figma files and project notes automatically, so your whole team stays on the same page.

 Writing Better Presentation Narratives